efournier92/TaskTracker/README.md

 #### Acceptance Criteria

-- The Apollo library is installed and accessable from the front-end Rails app.
+- The Apollo library is installed and accessible from the front-end Rails app.

+### [ ] TK-00006 > Front End > Configure a test suite to run on React Components

+#### Story

+- As a developer, I want to add a front-end test suite, so I can build and refactor React components with confidence.

+#### Acceptance Criteria

+- Tooling options have been investigated and the best, most modern option has been selected.
+  - Consider Vitest, along with other potential options.
+  - Ensure the choice is able to test data read via Apollo effectively.
+- A test suite can be executed against React front-end components.
+- Tests have been writtent cover the new `DisplayTasks` component.
+- Tasks are read from the database and rendered to the screen via React.

 ### [ ] TK-00007 > Front End > Add a React Component for Displaying a Task